slucyp/slucyp.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I’m a postdoctoral research associate at Judge Business School, University of Cambridge.
+I’m a Postdoctoral Research Associate at Judge Business School, University of Cambridge.
 I received my PhD in Finance from the University of Pittsburgh in 2023.
 I am an Advisory Editor for the Review of Financial Studies since September, 2023.